Total pageviews

 Bimaadizi and bimaadad

-The philosophical notion of bimaadizi and bimaadad* is perhaps best reflected in Anishinaabemowin, the language of the Anishinaabe Peoples.
+The concept of bimaadizi and bimaadad* is most accurately expressed in Anishinaabemowin, the language spoken by the Anishinaabe Peoples.

-Anishinaabe, or Ojibwe, language is made up of relationships and interactions with and between two fluid and interconnected types of existence.
-These entities are called bimaadizi and bimaadad (bimaadis and bimaadan, or pimaatis and pimaatan in the language of Northwestern Ojibweg from Canada).
-Both words are derived from bimaadiziwin, which means LIFE and, figuratively, CONDUCT FOR LIVING.
+The Anishinaabe, or Ojibwe, language consists of relationships and interactions involving two dynamic and interconnected forms of existence.
+These entities are known as bimaadizi and bimaadad (bimaadis and bimaadan, or pimaatis and pimaatan in the Northwestern Ojibweg language from Canada).
+Both terms originate from bimaadiziwin, which signifies LIFE and, in a figurative sense, CONDUCT FOR LIVING.

-All beings and objects of the bimaadizi class are permeated with a certain life quality based on the way they exist in the world, where bimaadad things and objects have a particular life quality based on how they presently exist in the world.
-Examples of the bimaadizi category are animals, plants, ancestors, certain minerals, flour, trees, kettles, and spoons; bimaadad existences are for instance tables, meat, wiigwaas (birchbark), and wiigiwaaman (houses).
+All entities and objects within the bimaadizi category possess a distinct life quality based on their existence in the world, where bimaadad entities and objects have a specific life quality according to their current (often "inactive") state of existence.
+Examples of the bimaadizi group include animals, plants, ancestors, certain minerals, flour, trees, kettles, and spoons; bimaadad entities include items like tables, meat, wiigwaas (birchbark), and wiigiwaaman (houses).

 _______________________________________________________________________________